70 English Words of Spanish Origin: The Complete Guide

 In English, we use the term to refer to a bucking horse.
 But the original Spanish word actually means “rough” or “coarse.”

-“Canoe” likely comes from the Spanish word canoa, which shares the same meaning.
-The Spanish word likely comes from another language, though theories vary as to which.
+“Canoe” likely comes from the Spanish word canoa , which shares the same meaning.
+The Spanish word is believed to have come from another language, though theories tend to vary.

-The English word “cargo” is likely derived from the Spanish word cargo.
+The English word “cargo” is derived from the Spanish word cargo .
 They share the same meaning.

-“Cigar” likely comes from the Spanish word cigarro which comes from an adopted Mayan word.
+“Cigar” likely comes from the Spanish word cigarro which comes from the adopted Mayan word sikar meaning “to smoke.”

 While used in English to denote courage, the original Spanish word of the same spelling means “testicles.”